Courses

 Work Experience in Professional Theatre

 This internship offers students an opportunity to apply and develop their theatre training through an artistic placement with a professional theatre company.
-When placements are available, the department facilitates matching students with a host theatre where they will be mentored by theatre professionals while being integrated into the process of mounting a production.
+When placements are available, Drama facilitates matching students with a host theatre where they will be mentored by theatre professionals while being integrated into the process of mounting a production.
 Work experience could be assigned in the disciplines of: acting, directing, design (costumes, set, props, lighting), set construction, stage combat, stage management, front-of-house management, scriptwriting or dramaturgy.
 The experience and progress throughout the engagement will be monitored by the assigned professional mentor and a faculty advisor.
 Terms are a minimum of 6 weeks.
 Students will be given the opportunity to apply for internship opportunities as they become available, and placements will be made on the basis of an adjudication/interview.

 DRAM 898